 There are a lot of changes from 1 January 2021 as the UK is not anymore an EU Member State (MS).
-UK businesses cannot anymore submit 8th Directive online claims for the VAT costs made in EU MSs after 2020.
+UK businesses cannot anymore submit 8th Directive online claims for made in EU MSs after 2020.

 Any EU VAT incurred after 1 January 2021 will need to be recovered using the 13th Directive procedure under which the claim is submitted directly to the tax authorities of the EU MS where the VAT costs are incurred.
 These claims can be submitted from 1 April 2021 and are available to UK businesses subject to the specific rules applicable in particular EU MS. If you miss the deadline, the tax authorities of the particular EU MS may not accept the claim.

-In the Netherlands the VAT refund claims could be made over last 5 years.
+In the Netherlands refund claims could be made over last 5 years.
 No reciprocity is required.

 EU MSs have different rules to 13th Directive claims, some countries allowing a VAT refund to all non-EU businesses without requiring reciprocity, e.g. the Netherlands.
 The other EU MSs may require businesses a reciprocal treatment in the claimant’s country and/or require to appoint tax agents as a condition to refund a VAT claim.